18F/ux-guide/_pages/research/plan.md

 - **Intercept testing in government buildings.** Doing in-person research in public buildings that are visited by a wide cross-section of the population, such as libraries and post-offices, is one way to reach a diverse group of participants.
 If you reach a point where you realize you’ve excluded a specific set of users who will use your product/service, intercept testing can be a great save.
 Intercept testing can be used as a way to be intentional about testing with a specific set of diverse users.
 For example, setting up intercept testing at a library in a low income neighborhood might increase a team’s chances of ensuring some of the feedback on a product or service comes directly from low income users.

 #### Recruitment for Behavioral Diversity
 People who look differently may behave similarly when using a product or service.
-Creating [Personas](https://methods.18f.gov/decide/personas/) allows you to define and distinguish between the way different groups of people perceive or behave towards your designs.
+Create behavioral [Personas](https://methods.18f.gov/decide/personas/) that group target audiences by behaviors rather than demographics.

 #### Recruitment within underserved communities